torquefi/torque_docs/docs/overview/03_rewards.md

 # Torque Rewards

 <div class="intro-description">
 Torque implements a comprehensive rewards system that creates a natural value loop where TORQ tokens are earned through real economic activity.
-Users are rewarded for contributing to protocol growth through FX trading, payment processing, and liquidity provision.
+Users are rewarded for contributing to protocol growth through FX trading and liquidity provision.
 The system features dynamic multipliers, activity scoring, and volume-based tiers that incentivizes engagement while ensuring sustainable distribution aligned with protocol usage and value creation.
 </div>

 <div class="faq-container">